 I really struggle to claim that a book is better than its adaptation, or vice versa, mainly because I would be comparing two completely different forms of entertainment, which require different ways of storytelling.
 What works fantastically on page may not work on screen.
 I tend to compare the enjoyment I had when reading the book or watching the film or TV adaptation instead of saying one is better than the other.
 The fact that I liked reading about a story more than watching it on screen doesn’t automatically make the adaptation a bad one.

 However, that doesn’t mean that there aren’t bad adaptations.
-If the adaptation completely misrepresents the feelings, the tone or the entire plot of the story to the point that it stops making sense, then it is not only a bad adaptation but also a bad film or TV show.
+If the adaptation completely misrepresents the feelings, the tone or the entire plot of the story to the point that it stops making sense, then it is not only a bad adaptation, but also a bad film or TV show.
 I don’t expect all the plot points to be presented on screen in the exactly same way in which they were written.
-I don’t mind changes on adaptations at all, as long as they make sense in the context of the story being told, or they result in a more compelling story on screen.
+I don’t mind changes in adaptations at all, as long as they make sense in the context of the story being told, or they result in a more compelling story on screen.

 Speaking about changes, I also don’t mind when the actors cast don’t look exactly like the characters in the books.
-Not only we all picture the characters in different ways, for me it is more important that the actors do a good job at portraying the characters than their physical appearances matching what I was expecting.
+Not only do we all picture the characters in different ways, but for me it is also more important that the actors do a good job at portraying the characters than their physical appearances matching what I was expecting.
 Terrible acting completely ruins a film or TV show, characters not looking like how I had imagined does not.

 On the other hand, I enjoyed watching the Lord of the Rings trilogy and any of the Disney’s adaptations of Alice’s Adventures in Wonderland more than reading the respective books.
-The Lord of the Rings films are just fantastic, visually stunning, the acting is great and the pacing is perfect.
+The Lord of the Rings films are just fantastic, visually stunning, the acting is great, and the pacing is perfect.
 While I also liked the books, I have to admit that sometimes I got bored while reading them.
-Alice’s Adventures in Wonderland is one of the books that I was disappointed by last year.
+Alice’s Adventures in Wonderland is one of the books that I was disappointed about last year.
 I enjoyed watching the Disney adaptations more, as they have, in my opinion, a more cohesive plot than the book.